 Audiology

 As many as four to six of every 1,000 newborns born in the United States have some degree of hearing loss.
 Phoebe’s Audiology Department treats infants with special care.
-All infants are given hearing tests, and if an infant fails the test, a follow up appointment is automatically scheduled at our Phoebe Northwest location.
+All infants are given a hearing screening after birth, and if an infant fails the screening, a follow up appointment is automatically scheduled at our Phoebe Northwest location for diagnostic testing.

 Phoebe Audiology performs hearing tests on patients of all ages, including various tests and services in our community such as: